JuliaCI/PkgEval.jl/README.md

 julia --project -e 'import Pkg; Pkg.instantiate()'
 ```

-Then use the following commands to run the tests of a list of packages on a selection of
+Then start Julia with `julia --project` and use the following commands to run the tests of a list of packages on a selection of
 Julia versions:

 ```julia